rchiodo/notebook-test/roadmap.md

 We need to validate if this can work and investigate how debugging should work when the kernel is not connected.

 # Other Extensibility points
- - Variable explorer?
+ - :suspect: Variable explorer?
 Can probably do this in a side window
- - Kernel selection?
+ - :suspect: Kernel selection?
- - Controlling the kernel like:
+ - :suspect: Controlling the kernel like:
     - Run all cells?
 Interrupt kernel?
 Restart Kernel?

 # MISC